-The Notes will be issued under an indenture dated as of trustee, as supplemented by a first supplemental indenture dated as of trustee, as supplemented by the first supplemental indenture, as the indenture and to The Bank of New York Mellon Trust Company, N.A., as the Trustee.
+The Notes will be issued under an indenture dated as of March 2, 2012, between us and The Bank of New York Mellon Trust Company, N.A., as trustee, as supplemented by a first supplemental indenture dated as of March 2, 2012, setting forth the terms and conditions of the Notes.
+We refer to the indenture, as supplemented by the first supplemental indenture, as the indenture and to The Bank of New York Mellon Trust Company, N.A. as the Trustee.